vaughany/moodle-local_ciabinitialsprofilepics/README.md

 **Random Colour:** Colours are usually chosen based on a user's first initial, so that if an image is removed and recreated, that user will get the same background colour.
 Check this option to choose a colour from the built-in palette utterly at random instead.

-**Force Colour**: Pick a colour or type in a valid CSS hexadecimal colour code to force all images to use this colour.
+**Force Colour:** Pick a colour or type in a valid CSS hexadecimal colour code to force all images to use this colour.

+**Font Size:** Choose to have a big font which almost extends beyond the limit of the image, or a small font which is all clearly visible.
+Defaults to extra large (quite abstract).

+**Font Alpha:** Choose the level of transparency, from 20% visible to 80% visible.
+(Defaults to just 20%.)

 **Note:** Some parts of the plugin without configuration settings can still be changed if you are happy to hack the `locallib.php` file.
 Most common settings are constants at the beginning of the file and have names like `CIABINITIALSPROFILEPICS_BG_ALPHA`.